arvinsalehi/arvinsalehi/README.md

 ---

 ## About Me
-Give me good headphones, I'll play Pink Floyd, and gather up Sprint points.
+Good headphones, Pink Floyd, Coding ...

 ## In Progress Learning ...
 - **Rust:** It has lots of applications for sure.
 But, Honestly, I'm learning it to brag :)